travelgateX/documentation-site/content/hotelx/concepts/content.md

 ### Rooms

 Room static data returns a simple map of the rooms that can be returned with its translation to other languages.
+You can get the rooms from room codes.
+The full response, such as hotel query, is splitted by pages.
+By default, the number of rooms in each page are 1000, however you can choose the size with a value between 100 and 10000.

+### Criteria
+**Mandatory fields**
+- access-> It represents the access for which you want to get the room description.

+**Optional fields**
+- roomCodes-> it allows to filter by room codes
+- maxSize-> it allows to specify the number of elements per page

+### Token
+The token allows to request the next page of rooms.
+The correct way of obtaining a multiple pages of rooms is mantain this field empty for the first execution and request the token field in the response graph.
+Then send other/s query/ies filling the token field in the input with the value returned in the previous response.

 #### Playground Samples